dbwebb-se/mvc/example/php-linter-and-mess-detection/README.md

 ### Configuration file

 You can add a configuration file [`phpmd.xml`](phpmd.xml) to the root of your project.
-In the configuration file can you make exceptions and tune the rules you want to follow.
+You can make exceptions and tune the rules in the configuration file.

-You can then execute the linter like this.
+You can then execute the linter like this to test the code in all your directories.

 ```
-tools/phpmd/vendor/bin/phpmd src text phpmd.xml
+tools/phpmd/vendor/bin/phpmd . text phpmd.xml
 ```

+It is recommended to use a configuration file.